Mohamed-Hacene/webtech/README.md

 ## 1. Short Description

-This is a short application to say "Hello !"
+This is a new web chatting application !

 ## 2. Start it